Saturday, October 31, 2009

 Thursday, October 22, 2009

 Looking for a very special way to save and display your current - or special - magazines?
 This revolving magazine rack/table might do!
 But there are a number of other very nice choices, too.
+Update on April 16, 2014: I'm no longer finding this product, which seems to come from Usha Lexus in India, available for sale on any websites.

 Staying with beautiful wood pieces, let's admire this magazine rack from Niels Jensen of Quebec.